CLSherrod/clsherrod.github.io/_pages/about.md

 I read every message, even if I can’t always reply immediately.

+## A Final Word

 If you’re looking for hype or quick answers, you won’t find them here.

-But if you’re interested in living thoughtfully, working deliberately, and building a life that actually feels good to live — you’re in the right place.
+But if you want to live thoughtfully and build a life that feels good to live, you’re in the right place.